aza32nav/rustrsync/README.md

 ## Warning << This is a personal project >> Warning

 + It is still in development and need a lot of improves
-+ Manage erros for example
++ Manage arguments with clap or structopt
 + code refactoring

 The program works but check the code for understanding its operation and avoid errors in the backup.

-The file structure is:
+The file toml structure is:

 ```
-/home/user/
-/run/media/user/externalStorage/
-Documents/
-Music/
-Videos/
+[origin_folder]
+origin = "/home/user/"

+[destination_folder]
+destination = "/run/media/user/externalStorage/"

+[folders]
+folders = [
+  "Documents/",
+  "Music/",
+  "Videos/"
+]
 ```

-1. The first line is the origin folder
+1. The first key is the origin_folder.
-2. The second line is the destination folder
+2. The second key is the destination_folder.
-3. The next lines are the folders to be backed up
+3. The third key is the folders to be backed up.

 for example, this would be the first command generated:
 ```